-These awards provide monies to undergraduate and graduate students for travel and summer study.
+These awards provide funds to undergraduate and graduate students for travel and summer study.

-An endowed fund for this prize was established by Professor Bruno Nettl in honor of his wife, Wanda, because of her lifelong interest in and support of the art of dance.
+An endowed fund for this prize was established by the late Professor Bruno Nettl in honor of his wife, Wanda, because of her lifelong interest in and support of the art of dance.
 This annual award is designated for the best choreography by an undergraduate or graduate student.
 The prize fund can be augmented by new contributions.
+No application required.

 We thank friends and family of Dance at Illinois deeply for honoring dance lovers and artists with these memorial gifts.
 See the many recipients who have benefitted from these awards.